 Offered spring.
 A comprehensive introductory history of the U.S. since 1877.
 Lecture-discussion.

-Offered intermittently.
+Offered intermittently spring.
 Study of how readers make meaning of texts and how texts influence readers.
 Emphasis on interpreting literary texts: close reading, critical analysis and effective writing.
 Course counts as an approved writing course with respect to UM general education requirements.